spuder/puppet-gitlab/README.md

 1. Verify a current backup is present.
 See [Offical Instructions](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/raketasks/backup_restore.md)
 2. Change the `gitlab_branch` parameter to the new version (e.g. 7.1.0 -> 7.2.0)
 3. Wait for next puppet run
-4. You may need to restart gitlab `sudo gitlab-ctl restart`

 *Note: Puppet can automatically manage backups if* `puppet_manage_backups => true`